 Best Colors and Patterns for inline spinners

 Many factors determine which color a trout is most likely to strike.
-Water clarity, weather, temperature, and swiftness of water can all influence the trouts feeding preference.
+Water clarity, weather, temperature, and swiftness of water can all influence the trout’s feeding preference.

 Never be afraid to experiment with different lures.
-What works today might not work tomorrow or vice vera.
+What works today might not work tomorrow or vice versa.
 It is impossible to know what motivates trout to strike, likely a combination of hunger or anger.
 There are ways to better your odds.

 - Water Clarity is important, trout are more shy when the water is clear.
-So using a dull or natural pattern often increases chance of success when the fish are wary.
-When fishing dirty, discoloured, or turbulent water, bright colors stand out against the murk and might be just the ticket.
+So using a dull or natural pattern often increases the chance of success when the fish are wary.
+When fishing dirty, discolored, or turbulent water, bright colors stand out against the murk and might be just the ticket.

 - In fly-fishing there is a saying to “match the hatch”.
 Basically make your fly match what the trout feeding upon, or at least the prey which is in the river.
 It is no different for spin fishing.
-If you can see small fish or large insects, try to match your spinner colours to best represent them.
+If you can see small fish or large insects, try to match your spinner colors to best represent them.